tylergrinn/tygr-router/docs/forking.md

 This will allow the demo to be published on github pages.
 If you want to skip this step, remove the second item in the deploy array in the `.travis.yml` file.

-Otherwise, generate a [github token](https://github.com/settings/tokens) and add it as an environment variable.
+Otherwise, generate a [github token](https://github.com/settings/tokens) and add it as a bew GITHUB_TOKEN environment variable.
+You may restrict this variable to only the main branch.

 Now, each push to the main branch will deploy the demo website to github pages.